Cambridge, MA 02138

 - Bob McNamara, Institute for Justice

-On Wednesday, March 4, the United States Supreme Court will hear oral arguments in King v.
-Burwell, one of the most talked-about cases of this term.
+On Wednesday, March 4, 2015 the United States Supreme Court heard oral arguments in King v.
+Burwell, one of the most talked-about cases of the October 2014 term.
 At issue is whether the Internal Revenue Service may permissibly promulgate regulations to extend tax-credit subsidies to coverage purchased through exchanges established by the federal government under Section 1321 of the Patient Protection and Affordable Care Act.
 Those challenging the statute argue that tax-credit subsidies can only be legally extended to those purchasing insurance in state-run exchanges – fewer than 20 states have created such exchanges.
-Professor Jonathan Adler, widely regarded as one of the architects of this most recent challenge to the affordable care act, will attend the oral arguments and offer his thoughts to a live Teleforum audience.
+Professor Jonathan Adler, widely regarded as one of the architects of this most recent challenge to the affordable care act, attended the oral arguments and offered his thoughts to a live Teleforum audience.